uuk0/PyBytecodeManipulator/ASSEMBLY.md

 - ..._TYPEDEF_STRICT for enforcing types

 - make the system more abstract preparing for python 3.11 (CACHE entries, redesigned CALL pattern, ...)

-- create abstract classes for the assembly instructions, and force implement them in the versions
-  - parsing itself should be in the abstract base, only code emitting in the implementation
-- refactor assembly related classes into more files, it is really clustered in only a handful of files

 ## PyASM